jakejs/jake/README.md

       jake.Task['foo:baz'].execute();
     });

-If you want to run the task and its prerequisites more than once, you can use `invoke` with the `re-enable` method.
+If you want to run the task and its prerequisites more than once, you can use `invoke` with the `reenable` method.

     desc('Calls the foo:bar task and its prerequisites.');
     task('invokeFooBar', function () {